DipanwitaManna16/Web-Scraping/README.md

-# Web-Scraping
-Web Scraping , Data Cleaning , Feature Engineering , EDA
+# Web Scraping , Data Cleaning , Feature Engineering , EDA
 # Play Station Games :
 Here I have Web-Scraped the data from a games-site , web-scaped all the deatils of each game like price , ratings , type , etc .
 Also perfomed Data Cleaning and Data Analysis
 # Weather Forecasting :